nietras/nietras.github.io/_posts/2021-05-01-set-dynamic-batch-size-using-onnx-sharp.md

 Or if only one batch size is used during production, set a fixed batch size using `SetDim` as discussed above.
 In any case `OnnxSharp` can help. 😀

+I don't expect `OnnxSharp` to handle all cases relevant for this, some of the code assumes a dimension to be 1 before being replaced for example.
+If you encounter an ONNX model that doesn't work, then feel free to open an issue on GitHub.